tenq/bojler/README.md

 </table>

 ## Getting started
+This is some kind of development process that you should follow when developing email templates with Slicejack Email Boilerplate.
+If you are experienced email developer then you can skip this section.

 ### Use lite version of boilerplate
 First of all we suggest you to use `email-lite.html` for your email development because you should **avoid using comments** in your final email campaign.
 Else you may get blocked by SPAM filters.